test-prof/test-prof/docs/stack_prof.md

 \* only if you're collecting _raw_ samples data, which is the default Test Prof behaviour.

-Sometimes it's useful to have a JSON report (e.g. to use it with [speedscope](https://www.speedscope.app)), but `stackprof` only supports this in [`master`](https://github.com/tmm1/stackprof/pull/103).
+Sometimes it's useful to have a JSON report (e.g. to use it with [speedscope](https://www.speedscope.app)), but `stackprof` only supports this only since version [0.2.13](https://github.com/tmm1/stackprof/blob/master/CHANGELOG.md#0213).

-That's why Test Prof has support for generating JSON reports from _raw_ dumps.
+If you're using an older version of Stackprof, Test Prof can help in generating JSON reports from _raw_ dumps.
 For that, use `TEST_STACK_PROF_FORMAT=json` or configure the default format in your code:

 ```ruby
 TestProf::StackProf.configure do |config|